 When your vehicle cannot be started or safely driven, it will be towed without charge to a destination of your choice up to five miles from the point of breakdown for Classic members and up to 100 miles for Plus members.
 With Premier, you can use one 24-Hour Roadside Assistance Service call per cardholder per membership year for a tow of up to 200 miles, and the remaining three service calls for tows of up to 100 miles.

-Keep in mind, you also have to play the membership!
+Keep in mind, you also have to pay the membership!
 There are promotions, but it's not free.
 Plan costs are as follows:

-If you had it and forgot to renew, they will let you renew instantly and use their service right away, If you did not renew on time, you can't instantly upgrade the plan to get the longer transport.
+One of the great things about AAA is that If you had forgotten to renew, they will let you renew instantly and use their service right away.
+However, if you did not renew on time, you can't instantly upgrade the plan to get the longer transport.

 *AAA refers to American Automobile Association (the "AAA" or "Triple-A").
 National Express Auto Transport is in no way affiliated with AAA and provides information herein for those interested in learning to see if they could use their membership to tow their car long distance.
 Excerpts are courtesy of the AAA.com website.